aiverify-foundation/moonshot/docs/user_guide/web_ui/running_red_teaming.md

         To configure the attack module endpoints, see [Connecting to LLMs](./connecting_to_llms.md)

-    Select one attack module you would like to try out as a start and click the next button, or click on ‘Skip for now’:
+    Select one attack module you would like to try out as a start and click the next button, or click on "Skip for now":
     ![Choosing of Attack Modules](./imgs/choose_attack_modules(18).png)
     You will still be able to select attack modules in the midst of a red teaming session.